DanielHipp/mobileComputing_Raspberry/README.md

 ## Introduction
 This is the backend on the Raspberry Pi 3, that receives input (text and images) from a smartphone and displays it on a 16x16 dot matrix.

 To achieve this, the Raspberry Pi activates its WiFi-Chip in Access Point mode, enabling the smartphone to connect to the Raspberry Pi.
 To sustain normal use of the smartphone, the Raspberry Pi uses NAT and DHCP to act as any normal WiFi router.
+So the smartphone can access the internet normally.

 The Raspberry Pi listens only on a special port to receive the data to be displayed on the dot matrix.